MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-csharp-module-windows.md

 | Windows AMD64 develop | ![Develop C# modules for WinAMD64 in Visual Studio Code](./media/tutorial-c-module/green-check.png) | ![Develop C# modules for WinAMD64 in Visual Studio](./media/tutorial-c-module/green-check.png) |
 | Windows AMD64 debug |   | ![Debug C# modules for WinAMD64 in Visual Studio](./media/tutorial-c-module/green-check.png) |

-Before you begin this tutorial, set up your development environment by following the instructions in the [Develop an IoT Edge module for a Windows device](tutorial-develop-for-windows.md) tutorial.
-After you've completed it, you'll have met the following prerequisites:
+Before you begin this tutorial, set up your development environment by following the instructions in the [Develop IoT Edge modules for Windows devices](tutorial-develop-for-windows.md) tutorial.
+After you complete it, your environment will contain the following prerequisites:

 * A free or standard-tier [IoT hub](../iot-hub/iot-hub-create-through-portal.md) in Azure.
 * A [Windows device that's running Azure IoT Edge](quickstart.md).